Bahadur Sher

-Early life and education
+Early life

-Sher was born in February 1922 in Mardan, British India (now Pakistan) into a Yusufzai Pashtun family.
-His father, Subedar Major Khanezaman Khan, served in the British Indian Army during World War I. Sher's elder brother, Sher Khan, was among the early Indians commissioned from the Royal Military College, Sandhurst, UK.
+Bahadur Sher Khan was born on 20 February 1922 in Mardan into a Pashtun family belonging to the Yusufzai tribe.
+His father, Subedar Major Khanezaman Khan, served in the British Indian Army during World War I.

-Sher obtained his education at Lawrence College, Ghora Gali, Murree, one of the prominent public schools of British India.
-He joined the British Indian Army during World War II, receiving an emergency commission in December 1941 from the Indian Military Academy at Dehradun.
+Sher received his education at Lawrence College, Ghora Gali.
+He joined the British Indian Army during World War II, receiving an emergency commission in December 1941 after graduating from the Indian Military Academy.
 He also graduated from Staff College, Camberley.

-Career
+Personal life

+Sher's elder half-brother, Brigadier (approved Major General) Mohammad Sher Khan, was among the early Indians commissioned from the Royal Military College, Sandhurst.
+He was killed in a 1949 air crash along with several other officers.

+Military career

+British Indian Army

 Sher began his career with the 6th Royal Battalion, Scinde and the 13th Frontier Force Rifles, a unit of the British Indian Army.
 During the Italian Campaign of World War II, he participated in operations with the 8th Indian Division.
-As a company commander, he led an assault across the Moro River (see Moro River campaign) in December 1943, earning the Military Cross for his role.
+As a company commander, he led an assault across the Moro River in December 1943, earning the Military Cross for his role.

+Pakistan Army

 Following the partition of India in 1947, Sher continued his service in the Pakistan Army.
 He commanded the 7th Frontier Force Regiment (originally known as 55th Coke's Rifles) in the early 1950s and later held positions including brigade commander, commandant of the Infantry School, and inspector general of the Frontier Corps.

 He held various roles in the Pakistan Army, including command of a brigade, the Infantry School in Quetta, and the Frontier Corps in Peshawar.
 After the 1965 Indo-Pakistani War, he commanded an infantry division.
 He later attended the Imperial Defence College in the United Kingdom before assuming his final appointment as a lieutenant general.

-As suggested by Lawrence College, Ghora Gali, Sher also served as the chief of the General Staff; however, the specific dates of his tenure are not documented.

 During the Indo-Pakistani War of 1971, Sher commanded the IV Corps at Lahore, where his forces captured the Hussainiwala, including Qaisar-e-Hind Fort.

-He retired from the active duty in 1972 and died in 1983.
+On 10 January 1972, President Zulfikar Ali Bhutto retired two more Pakistani generals in his purge of the army.
+These were Lieutenant Generals Irshad Ahmed Khan and Bahadur Sher Khan.
+This brought the list to 30 total number of army and navy officers retired since 20 December 1971.

+Later life

+Bahadur Sher later became an investor and had shares in the Khyber Tobacco Company.